 “Uh, really.
 Well that’s OK, I can come back a bit later…”

-She beckoned me like a trippy Nepalese tour guide toward her parlor, wherein thick sorrel window drapes obscured much of the room’s detail, save the Hindu wall hangings, etched brass platters and mandalas, the smiling ceremonial renderings of gurus unnamed.
+She beckoned me like a devout Nepalese Sherpa toward her parlor, wherein thick sorrel window drapes obscured much of the room’s detail, save the Hindu wall hangings, etched brass platters and mandalas, the smiling ceremonial renderings of gurus unnamed.
 On a small Burmese wood table between two far corner satin floor pillows was this plain black extension telephone.
 Off kilter, essentially on impulse, I’d asked to make that quick cross-town call.

-“Just so you know, I am not in harmony with this arrangement in the least,” she sniffed, relieving me of the receiver, laying a saffron doily over the phone.
+“Just so you know, I am not in harmony with this arrangement,” she sniffed, relieving me of the receiver, laying a saffron doily over the phone.

-“Well, hey, I’m, like, no Zodiac killer nutcase or anything, only staying a few days to get settled,” I hobbled about the parlor’s Persian style carpet.
+“Well, hey, I’m no Zodiac killer nutcase or anything, am only staying a few days to get settled,” I hobbled about the parlor’s Persian style carpet.
 “What about your call?”

 “R-r-right.
 Sooo, where’s Denise off to?”

 “Mazatlan, I believe—on Vedanta retreat somewhere near La Cruz,” Regina replied, edging back toward the hallway, strawberry hair sneaking out from under her black beret.”